Finiteness of Crystalline Cohomology of Higher Level: Crystalline Site of Higher Level.

 \begin{corollary} The functor ${i\crism}_\ast$ in Proposition \ref{thm:lift} induces an equivalence of categories from the category of the $m$-crystals in $\sO_{X_0/S}^{(m)}$-modules to that of the $m$-crystals in $\sO_{X/S}^{(m)}$-modules.
-The quasi-inverse of this functor is ${i\crism}^\ast$. \end{corollary}
+A quasi-inverse of this functor is the inverse image functor ${i\crism}^\ast$ of the morphism $i\crism$ of topoi induced from $i$. \end{corollary}